 Major Story Arcs

-One night the Skrulls followed Hal home in hopes of destroying the 3-D Man.
+One night, the Skrulls followed Hal home in hopes of destroying the 3-D Man.
 They blasted him with an energy beam that ultimately destroyed the Chuck persona locked within his glasses.
-Thus the hero named 3-D Man was lost for ever.
-Soon afterwards Hal became involved romantically with Chuck's girlfriend, Peggy Clark, which caused Hal to abandon the glasses, seeing the 3-D Man as a threat to his relationship.
-Later when Hal became threatened by the presence of the Hulk, he needed the glasses again.
-Somehow on this next transfer, Chuck was somehow still there!
-In no way could Chuck take on the Hulk in a physical altercation but he did indeed convince him to leave.
+Thus the hero named 3-D Man was lost forever.
+Soon afterward, Hal became involved romantically with Chuck's girlfriend, Peggy Clark, which caused Hal to abandon the glasses, seeing the 3-D Man as a threat to his relationship.
+Later, when Hal became threatened by the presence of the Hulk, he needed the glasses again, and Chuck was still in the 2-D realm in the glasses.
+The Hulk overpowered Chuck in a physical altercation, but Chuck did indeed convince him to leave.

 Triathlon\Delroy Garrett Jr.

-Delroy Garrett Jr., formally know as Triathlon gained access to the 3-D Man goggles at his graduation from the Initiative, making him the new 3-D Man.
+Delroy Garrett Jr., formerly known as Triathlon, gained access to the 3-D Man goggles at his graduation from the Initiative, making him into the new 3-D Man.

-In an alternate reality, F.B.I. agent Jimmy Woo recruited the 3-D Man and several other heroes of the 1950s ( Marvel Boy, the Human Robot, Gorilla-Man and Venus) to fight the agents of the Yellow Claw as the Avengers.
-In the Earth-616 reality, this team did not include the 3-D Man and was simply known as the "G-Men."
+In an alternate reality, F.B.I. agent Jimmy Woo recruited the 3-D Man and several other heroes of the 1950s (Marvel Boy, the Human Robot, Gorilla-Man, and Venus) to fight the agents of the Yellow Claw as the Avengers.
+In the Earth-616 reality, this team did not include the 3-D Man and was known as the "G-Men."

-In at least one timeline, a team of adventurers known as the Avengers briefly formed in the 1950's before disbanding at the request of the President, who felt the public wasn't ready to learn of them and their exploits.
-The 3-D Man was part of that short-lived Avengers team, and their rescue of the President from Yellow Claw helped dispel the 3-D Man's reputation as a dangerous outlaw thanks to the President's influence.
+In at least one timeline, a team of adventurers known as the Avengers briefly formed in the 1950s, before disbanding at the request of the President, who felt the public was not ready to learn of them and their exploits.
+The 3-D Man was part of that short-lived Avengers team.
+Their rescue of the President from Yellow Claw helped dispel the 3-D Man's reputation as a dangerous outlaw, thanks to the President's influence.

-In another alternate timeline where the 3-D Man was a member of the 1950s Avengers, Vice-President Richard Nixon was replaced by a member of the Skrulls, leading to vast xenophobia and a need among Earthmen to create a space army in order to strike back at these invaders.
+In another alternate timeline where the 3-D Man was a member of the 1950s Avengers, Vice-President Richard Nixon was replaced by a member of the Skrulls.
+This led to vast xenophobia and a need among Earthmen to create a space army to strike back at these invaders.
 Immortus later negated the reality at the point where the Skrull deception was discovered.